Non-commutative Index of Measurement-only Entanglement Phase Transition: Non-commutative index for phase transition of measurement only dynamics

-It is argued that the contrasting behaviors of the XYZ models with even $r$ and odd $r$ should be attributed to the different structure of the measurement ensemble: it exhibits a bipartite non-commutativity structure for even $r$, but becomes non-bipartite for odd $r$.
-Here, a “bipartite ensemble” means that the measurement operators can be partitioned into two classes, and that two is the minimal number of classes required such that operators within each class mutually commute.
 In order to further testify the controlling effect of non-commutativity structures, we construct three minimal measurement ensembles: (1) $\mathcal{E}=\{XXY\}$, (2) $\mathcal{E}=\{XYXY\}$, and (3) $\mathcal{E}=\{XXXYY\}$, referred to as the cycle-3, cycle-4, and cycle-5 models, respectively.
-Their corresponding non-commutative structure are shown in FIG.~\ref{fig:fig8a}, where the model label indicates the length of the shortest cycle.
-The measurement ensembles of the cycle-3 and cycle-5 models are three-bipartite, whereas that of the cycle-4 model is bipartite.
+Their corresponding non-commutative structures are shown in FIG.~\ref{fig:fig11}, where the model label indicates the length of the shortest cycle.
+The measurement ensembles of the cycle-3 and cycle-5 models are three-partite, whereas that of the cycle-4 model is bipartite.
 Moreover, these three ensembles are distinguished by a finer algebraic structure.
 Specifically, the cycle-3 model contains a subset of measurement operators with at least three elements that are mutually anti-commuting, while the cycle-5 model does not admit any such subset of pairwise anti-commuting operators, despite being non-bipartite.
 Equivalently, this reflects the absence of any triangle in its associated frustration graph.
-We simulate the entanglement dynamics of these ensembles and plot the entanglement entropy as a function of the system size $L$, as shown in FIG.~\ref{fig:fig8}.
+We simulate the entanglement dynamics of these ensembles and plot the entanglement entropy as a function of the logarithm base 2 of subsystem size $\log_2|A|$, as shown in FIG.~\ref{fig:fig12}.
 The results demonstrate that the stationary states exhibit volume-law entanglement for both the cycle-3 and cycle-5 models, whereas the cycle-4 model displays a critical phase with logarithmic scaling.
 These results imply that a higher degree of separability in non-commutativity structure is required for a stable volume law phase.
 More importantly, the comparison between the cycle-3 and cycle-5 models shows that the existence of a subset of pairwise anti-commuting operators is not a necessary condition for the emergence of a volume-law phase.